-An organization preparing to hold campus fundraiser is required to contact the Office of Student Engagement and Leadership to receive approval of the event before proceeding.
+An organization preparing to hold a major campus fundraiser is required to contact the Office of Student Activities to receive approval of the event before proceeding.
 Organizations that fail to do this risk having their project or program canceled.

 Solicitation